Skip to main content

 Rawnet Limited

-This Copyright Infringement Worksheet is included in editable Word format that can be customized in Word or by using the included Wizard software.
+We include this contract in editable Word format that can be customized using your office software.

 2. Download and install after ordering.

-Once you have ordered and downloaded your IT/Software/Hardware Contract Pack you will have all the content you need to get started with your own formal declaration.
+Once you have ordered and downloaded your template or pack, you will have all the content you need to get started.

-3. Customize the contract template with your own information.
+3. Customize the contract template with your information.

 You can customize the contract document as much as you need.
-You can also use the included Wizard software to automate merging in name/address data.
+If you get a Contract Pack or Professional Bundle, you can also use the included Wizard software to automate name/address data merging.

 Use this worksheet to gather information for putting together your copyright infringement case.
 Typically, you are not going to go through this much work for a copyright infringement case unless it is commercial in nature and you have protected your works with US Copyright Office registrations.
 This worksheet will allow you to create a detailed description of the infringement that you can turn over to your lawyer to draft your response and explain your potential case.
 Since most copyright infringements are settled out of court a detailed response can improve your chances for a settlement in your favor.